aneeshdurg/aneeshdurg.github.io/_posts/2025/2025-01-04-slowbeing.md

 \\(10b/s\\).
 In short, they claim that the brain can store at most \\(50TB\\), but we can only input at most \\(40GB\\) over the course of a single lifetime.
-Another section I found interesting was on whether or not the brain can multitask - in short, while processing incoming information is done via massively parallel computation, actual though processes are serial.
+Another section I found interesting was on whether or not the brain can multitask.
+The paper cites prior work that shows that while processing incoming information is done via massively parallel computation, actual though processes are serial.
 This means that the \\(10b/s\\) limit cannot be enhanced by doing multiple things at once.

 ## Thoughts